diazrenata/squareone/README.md

 Repository structure:

 - `analyses`: Contains .Rmd scripts to replicate the figures and tables in the main text and supplements.
 - `data`: Contains all data files necessary to replicate the analyses in the manuscript.
-(Alternatively, the `analyses` scripts contain code to re-download from the main Portal Data repo).
+(Alternatively, the `analyses` scripts contain code to re-download from the main [Portal Data repo](https://github.com/weecology/PortalData).
 - `manuscript`: Contains past versions of the ms and iterations through review.

 To replicate: